isomerpages/mas-moneysense/pages/Understanding Bank Accounts.md

 will be more useful</p>
 </li>
 <li>
-<p>If you are thinking of putting aside a sum of money for medium to long-term
+<p>If you are thinking of putting aside a sum of money as savings, then you
-savings, then you may prefer to open a fixed deposit account</p>
+may prefer to open a fixed deposit account</p>
 </li>
 </ul>
-<h3>Key features of bank accounts</h3>
+<h3>Key Features Of Bank Accounts</h3>
 <table style="minWidth: 100px">
 <colgroup>
 <col>